fission/fission.io/content/en/blog/argo-insurance-workflow/index.md

 +++
-title = "Fission Functions with ArgoWorkflow" date = "2022-04-14T11:35:34+05:30"
-author = "Neha Gupta"
-description = "Create your workflow with Fission and Argo" categories = ["Tutorials"] type = "blog" images = ["images/featured/fission-zapier-featured.png"]
+title = "Fission Function Orchestration with Argo Workflows" date = "2022-09-21T10:15:00+05:30" author = "Neha Gupta" description = "Multiple Fission function orchestration using Argo Workflows" categories = ["Tutorials"] type = "blog" images = ["images/featured/fission-zapier-featured.png"]
 +++

-Fission Function allow user to perform one logical task.
+Fission Functions allow user to perform one logical task.
 To group multiple task together such as one function is dependent on other we can use Argo Workflows.
-Argo Workflows is an open source container-native workflow engine with a feature to create DAGs i.e running task sequentially, parallely and with dependencies.
-We will try to develop a simple Insurance Eligibility programe which will take different input and calculate insurance instalment on basis of the inputs.
+Argo Workflows is an open source container-native workflow engine with a feature to create DAGs i.e. running task sequentially, in parallel and with dependencies.
+We will try to develop a simple Insurance Eligibility program which will take different input and calculate insurance installment on basis of the inputs.

 ### Understanding the Insurance Calculator

 The small application/Workflow will take basic information from the user and check the eligibility for the Insurance.
 Below are the input and different tasks which are performed to calculating the above:

-* Take firstname of the user
+* Take first name of the user
-* Take lastname of the user
+* Take last name of the user
-* Create fullname using the above two.
+* Create full name using the above two.
-* Input age and montly salary.
+* Input age and monthly salary.
 * On basis of predefined criteria i.e. ,
-  * if age is below a certain age and yearly salary is above some numbers user lies in a low risk criteria
+  * if age is below a certain age and yearly salary is above some numbers, user lies in a low risk criteria
   * otherwise he/she falls in high risk criteria.
 And the installments varies accordingly.
 * We print the above calculated output to the user.

-{{< figure src="/images/featured/insurance-workflow-argo.png" alt="Developing Insurance calculator DAG using Argo" height="400" width="600">}}
+{{< figure src="/images/featured/insurance-workflow-argo.png" alt="Developing Insurance calculator DAG using Argo Workflows" height="400" width="600">}}

 ## Pre Requisites

 ### Fission

 You should have Fission running on your system.
-You can refer to our [Fission Installation](/docs/installation) guide for more infromation.
+You can refer to our [Fission Installation](/docs/installation) guide for more information.

-### ArgoWorkflow
+### Argo Workflows

-For installing latest version ArgoWorkflow, you can refer to [ArgoWorkflow Installation](https://argoproj.github.io/argo-workflows/quick-start/)
+For installing the latest version Argo Workflows, you can refer to [Argo Workflows Installation](https://argoproj.github.io/argo-workflows/quick-start/)

 We are ready to build our Insurance Installment calculator now.